| What to do Responses Other reports Reports from China Gallery Not only plastic Not only China |

 The next year when I was back in Beijing, I bought another, better violin, and its case had the same odor, with the greatest intensity coming from the black rubber-like feet on the case.
 I removed them, and put them in a plastic Ziploc bag.
 The smell passed right through the wall of the bag.
 I put a second bag around the first, and the smell passed right through the second wall.
 This was a really creepy chemical.

-So, based on the evidence, my guess is that Chinese manufacturing plants started using some new chemical process to produce synthetic rubber-like plastic around 2005 or so, and that many new plants are being built that employ this process.
-China's industry is growing so fast that problems are probably emerging faster than they can be solved.
-Half of today's factories in China would be built since 2005 based on their 10% annual economic growth rate.
+So, based on the evidence, my guess is that manufacturing plants in China started using some new chemical process to produce synthetic rubber-like plastic around 2005 or so, and that many new plants are being built that employ this process.
+Perhaps it is part of the large plastic recycling industry in China.
+China's industry is growing so fast that problems are probably emerging faster than they can be solved (check out this documentary).
+China's 10% annual economic growth rate means that half of today's factories in China didn't even exist in 2005.

 In the past three years, smelly plastic from the People's Republic of China is now infiltrating markets all over the United States for a wide variety of products.
 See my list of some items, below.